pmhalvor/whale-speech/docs/howto/spin-up-model-server.md

-# How to spin up model server
+# How to spin up model server VM

+NOTE: VM for model serving is no longer used for this project.
+See [Model server as CloudRun](docs/howto/model-server-as-cloud-run.md) for the current model serving method.
+This doc on VMs is kept for reference.

 Our pipeline requires a publically accessible model server for classifications.
 While this code is included in this repo, users will still need to spin up their own server.